Community Fund for Canada's 150th Grant Applications Now Open

 The Kelly-Phillips Family Fund was established by Brian and Lynne Kelly as a donor-advised fund held within the CFGP.
 Similar to a private foundation, income generated by the fund principal enables the making of grants to charities whose work is of particular importance to the Kelly family.

 To donate to this fund, please click on the Canada Helps link on the right side of this page or click here, and select Kelly-Phillips Family Fund.

 For more information, see the HFHPKR Media Release

 The Kawartha Muslim Religious Association (KMRA) has asked the Community Foundation of Greater Peterborough to hold and manage a fund to address needs of women and children.

 Following the deliberate burning of the mosque the KMRA membership received a tremendous outpouring of support from the community.
 A crowdfunding campaign generated more than $110,000 to aid in restoring the mosque.
-Surplus funds from this campaign will be used to establish the KMRA Fund for Women and Children - fund that will support the YWCA Crossroads Shelter and Five Counties Children's Centre.
+Surplus funds will be used to establish the KMRA Fund for Women and Children that will support the YWCA Crossroads Shelter and Five Counties Children's Centre.